irdinaahelmy/irdinaahelmy/README.md

 Here are a little about me:
 - 👻 I am a newbie to GitHub, it's fun exploring it
-- 🌱 I am currently learning the basics of data analysis for general knowledge
+- 🌱 I am currently pursuing autodidactic learning in data analysis for general knowledge
-- 🔭 I am currently working as Network Operation Centre
+- 😄 I am a beginner in German from Malaysia